E Street Band: Members

 By 2002, the band also included Soozie Tyrell (violin, guitar, vocals).
 Tyrell had earlier worked with Scialfa touring with Southside Johnny and the Asbury Jukes and sporadically with Springsteen dating back to the early 1990s.
 Whether Tyrell became as full-fledged a member as the others remains unclear.
 Some press releases refer to her as a "special guest", the cover notes of Live in Barcelona list her as a "with" member, the liner notes of We Shall Overcome: The Seeger Sessions refer to her as "violinist with the E Street Band", and some press releases don't mention her at all.
 When asked about the lack of mention in a press release prior to the Magic Tour, Springsteen just said in response, "Soozie will be with us."

 On November 21, 2007, it was announced that Danny Federici would take a leave of absence from Springsteen and the E Street Band's ongoing Magic Tour to pursue treatment for melanoma, and was temporarily replaced by veteran musician Charles Giordano.
 Springsteen stated at the time: "Danny is one of the pillars of our sound and has played beside me as a great friend for more than 40 years.
 We all eagerly await his healthy and speedy return."
 Federici made his only return to the stage on March 20, 2008, when he appeared for portions of a Springsteen and E Street Band performance at Conseco Fieldhouse in Indianapolis; he died on April 17 that year at the Memorial Sloan-Kettering Cancer Center in New York City, having suffered for three years with melanoma.
 Springsteen's album Working on a Dream is dedicated to him.
 Giordano has since become an unofficial member of the band.

 Clarence Clemons suffered a stroke on June 12, 2011.
 While initial signs had been hopeful after his hospitalization and two subsequent brain surgeries, he reportedly took a turn for the worse later in the week and died on June 18.
 Clemons' nephew Jake has filled his role on the saxophone since 2012.
+Clemons' death left Springsteen, Sancious, Tallent, and Lopez as the four remaining original members.

-On occasions (e.g. their Super Bowl XLIII performance) the lineup has been augmented by a horn section, sometimes referred to as The Miami Horns.
+On occasions (e.g. their Super Bowl XLIII performance) the lineup has been augmented by a horn section, sometimes referred to as the Miami Horns.
 Its most prominent members include Richie Rosenberg (trombone) and Mark Pender (trumpet).